 It is difficult to ask for what we need career-wise.
 But, that doesn’t make us less deserving.
 We all have something we need — Recognition.
 A more flexible schedule.
 Increased challenge.
 Exposure.

 But we are fearful.
 We hesitate.
 We obsess.
 We role-play the potential outcome of the conversations in our minds.

 To progress in today’s world of work, mastering “the ask” is an absolute necessity.
 Wherever you find yourself in your career journey — asking for what we need is simply a challenge we must overcome.

 So, how do we address this common problem?
 Rather than examining the “hows” of asking for what we need — it is best to examine the “whys” behind our initial hesitation.

-A few things to consider:
+A few things that hold us back:

 - We are afraid of the word “No”.
 The prospect of being rejected is never a pleasant — and hearing a negative response is a possibility.
 However, remember that we have the ability to recover.
-So, why not process the “no”, peel back the first layer of emotions and ask “why not”.

 Have you been faced with this dilemma?
 What happened?